cancamilo/telegram-nlp/README.md

 ```

 An alternative is to set the environment variable PYTHONPATH=${PWD}/your_module but it is not enough to set it in your python script or notebook with load_env().
 It needs to be exported before. e.g source .env.
 Note that the variable has to be present in the .env file and it must have the keyword export in order to work.

+### Streamlit demo application

+In order to test the sentiment classifier trained in previous steps, you can use the demo application provided in this repository.
+All the relevant files are under /app.

+As the service performs predictions on text, it requires the pytorch dependency.
+This dependency and other requirements can be found on the torch environment [dependency file](/torch-conda.yml).

+You also need to save a pytorch trained model under app/models for the application to work.
+The instructions for training a model and saving it can be found in this [notebook](/notebooks/telegram_sentiment_fine_tuning_multiclass.ipynb).

+Once this environment is activated and a model is available, you can run the application with `make run-app`

+When starting the application, you will be prompted with your telegram phone number in order to access the channel messages.
+It will send you a verification code to your telegram which you have to input on the login screen.
+After succesful login, you can input any telegram channel to see the top positive and top negative messages in the channel according to the trained model.

+## Retrieval augmented generation

+[This notebook](/notebooks/langchain_rag.ipynb) showcases experiments with langchain for answering user specific questions based on the fetched messages from telegram channels for a specific project.
+It uses openAI embeddings as well as chat models to answer user queries based on the provided context.

+Future work on this section should focus on data sources with better quality such as blogs, official websites and other social media channels.

+## Future work

+- Extend, improve, dockerize demo application